kjolley/BIGSdb_documentation/dbase_setup.rst

   interface pages.
 * curate_footer.html - HTML markup that is inserted at the bottom of all curator's interface pages.
+* profile_submit.html - HTML markup for text that is inserted in to the submission interface prior to profile submission finalization.
+This can be used to add specific instructions such as the requirement to make an isolate submission.
+* allele_submit.html - HTML markup for text that is inserted in to the submission interface prior to allele submission finalization.
+This can be used to add specific instructions such as the requirement to attach Sanger trace files.

-The header files can alternatively be placed in the root directory of the web site for site-wide use.
+The header and footer files can alternatively be placed in the root directory of the web site for site-wide use.

 .. _xml: